 4. Which Is It?

-This one slips under the net but because ‘’team’ is a singular noun, but often teams are written about in this way, ‘the team are excited to meet you’ or ‘Zelst are a friendly company.’
+‘Team’ is a singular noun, but often teams are written about in this way, ‘the team are excited to meet you’ or ‘Zelst are a friendly company.’

 The correct way to write and speak of a brand, team, or company would be,